How to relieve hip pain without changing your mattress

 The third is pelvic tilt.

-The pelvis is designed to tilt forward and backward, but if it tilts too far forward in either direction, pain will occur.
-Young, active people and those with severe hip pain often have their pelvis tilted too far forward.
-This is called arched back, and it is a posture in which the buttocks are pushed back.
+The pelvis is designed to tilt both forward and backward, but when the tilt becomes too strong in either direction, pain can occur.
+Younger, more active people and those with severe hip pain often have a pelvis that tilts too far forward.
+This is known as a swayback posture, with the buttocks pushed backward.

-In contrast, older people have a posteriorly tilted pelvis and a hunched posture.
+By contrast, older people often have a pelvis that tilts backward and a rounded back posture.

 Why is hip tilt related to hip pain?

-Let's take the example of anterior pelvic tilt.
-If the pelvis is tilted too far forward, it puts pressure on the muscles at the front of the hip joint, leading to muscle contraction.
+Let’s use anterior pelvic tilt as an example.
+When the pelvis tilts too far forward, it compresses the muscles at the front of the hip joint, which leads to muscle tightening.

-Let's take the example of an anterior tilt of the pelvis.
-When the thigh muscles called the quadriceps are contracted, the lower back becomes arched.
-These are the most powerful muscles in the human body, and have enough influence to change the direction of the pelvis.
+Again using anterior pelvic tilt as an example, when the thigh muscles known as the quadriceps are tight, the lower back becomes overly arched.
+These are among the strongest muscles in the body and can have enough influence to change the direction of the pelvis.

-Other causes include tension in the psoas major muscle, or weakness in the gluteus maximus or abdominal muscles.
+Other possible causes include tension in the psoas major, or weakness in the gluteus maximus or abdominal muscles.

 Treatment record